-Employees who are laid off or discharged from the service of the Employer shall receive their wages and all monies owing and their Employment Insurance Contribution Certificate on termination if the payroll is made up on the project, otherwise:

-- a) the employee shall receive an Employer termination slip which shall show either their net pay and deductions, or the basic factors from which their pay will be calculated including: total pay hours, travel time and transportation allowances, subsistence, etc. - and the Employer shall mail all the employee's final monies owing (unless payment is made by direct deposit) and the Record of Employment (unless filed electronically through the ROE website please note that effective January 1st, 2017 all Records of Employment must be filed electronically through the ROE website) within three (3) days exclusive of Saturday, Sunday, and Recognized Holidays.
-When electronic deposits are made, the final deposit and other termination documentation mailings must be made within four (4) working days, exclusive of Saturday, Sunday and Statutory Holidays of the date of layoff or termination.
+- 22.02 Employees who are laid off or discharged from the service of the Employer shall receive their wages and all monies owing and their Employment Insurance Contribution Certificate on termination if the payroll is made up on the project, otherwise: - a) the employee shall receive an Employer termination slip which shall show either their net pay and deductions, or the basic factors from which their pay will be calculated including: total pay hours, travel time and transportation allowances, subsistence, etc. - b) and the Employer shall mail all the employee's final monies owing (unless payment is made by direct deposit) and the Record of Employment (unless filed electronically through the ROE website please note that effective January 1st, 2017 all Records of Employment must be filed electronically through the ROE website) within five calendar days after the end of the final pay period.
+When electronic deposits are made, the final deposit and other termination documentation mailings must be made by the next applicable pay period of the date of layoff or termination.